aidoo4585/SE3314-Computer-Network-Applications/README.md

 # SE3314-Computer-Network-Applications
-Computer networks and data communication are the fastest growing technologies in our culture.
+Computer networks and data communication are the fastest growing technologies in our culture today.
+This is especially true when we are experiencing every year new social networking applications appears and have become quickly very popular.
+People use the Internet more and more every day.
+They use the Internet from the time they get up in the morning to the moment they lie down for bed.
+Therefore, specialists are needed to develop and control the Internet applications, or the network applications connected to the Internet.
+The labs are desgined to practice the fundamentals and understand the concepts of computer networks in general and the Internet and networks applications in particular.